Banana Friends - a perfect week on Maui Island

-What to expect: a 12 miles/19 kilometers hike inside the volcano’s crater followed by a breathtaking sunset.
-It’s a long and not easy hike that requires a decent condition, plenty of water, sunscreen and warm clothes, but it’s so much worth the effort.
+What to expect: a 19 kilometers/12 miles hike inside the volcano’s crater followed by a breathtaking sunset.
+Physically demanding but worth the effort!

 Where: Big and Little Beach, on the South-West of Maui

-What to expect: a nice beach to relax (Big Beach) followed by the craziest place I’ve ever been on earth (Little Beach)
+What to expect: a nice beach to relax (Big Beach) followed by an out of time party on the next cove, Little Beach.

 Duration: 10:30am to 2:30pm

-What to expect: a 2 to 3-hour hike in a gorgeous valley followed by swimming in a little river
+What to expect: a 2 to 3-hour hike in a gorgeous valley followed by a refreshing swim in a little creek.